Mål og innhald

 - trace the historical development of ideas concerning the city, as reflected in anthropological literature

-- critically evaluate theoretical approaches to understanding urban problems and related issues, such as poverty and migration
+- critically evaluate theoretical approaches to understanding urban problems in relation to the social production of space

-- discuss how urban spaces and institutions can shape identities and communities
+- discuss how the city and its institutions can shape ways of life

-- analyse how urban spaces are shaped by sociocultural, political and economic processes
+- analyse how the urban is shaped by political and economic processes

 - analyse the culture and social relations that can develop within cities and institutional environments